akoushik2k/Manufacturing-Software-System-ARIAC/README.md

-# Final Group 1
-#### Authors:
-- Akhil Javvadi (UID: 120147517)
-- Charith Gannapu Reddy (UID: 119360347)
-- Koushik Alapati (UID: 120239489)
-- Mohammed Munawwar (UID: 120241642)
-- Varad Nerlekar (UID: 120501135)
+# Manufacturing Software System ARIAC
 ---
 ## Introduction
 This project contains motion planning & completing orders RWA 5, based on ARIAC (Agile Robotics for Industrial Automation Competition) v2023.5.0.
-The project is implemented in either Python and C++ and focuses on retrieving kitting trays and parts for each order in the ARIAC environment.
+The project is implemented in Python and C++ and focuses on retrieving kitting trays and parts for each order in the ARIAC environment.
 <sup>[ARIAC 2023 Documentation](https://pages.nist.gov/ARIAC_docs/en/2023.5.0/index.html)</sup>

 MoveIt Order Fulfillment System with ROS